A chainsaw is a great tool to have in the woodshed. They can be quite temperamental so choosing to buy a used one may not be the best choice.

 The two most likely components to be damaged on a chainsaw are the chain and the chain bar.
 These are the business end of cutting and are obviously important.
 A lack of oil is a common root cause of a badly damaged bar and chain.

-That said bar and chain are wearing items and can be easily replaced and are relatively inexpensive.
+That said, bar and chain are wearing items that can be easily replaced and are relatively inexpensive.

 Chainsaw Oil Pump

 Pumps do wear out and become clogged.
-Some operators use waste car engine oil in the bar oil reservoir which shortens the pump, chain, and bar life.
+Some operators use waste car engine oil in the bar oil reservoir, shortening the pump, chain, and bar life.

-The problem is when the pump lets go and stops delivering oil to the bar, a few knock-on effects are common, some serious.
+The problem is when the pump lets go and stops delivering oil to the bar, some serious knock-on effects are common.

 They are as follows: